SamOyeAH/SamOyeAH/README.md

 <!-- https://simpleicons.org/ -->

 My name is **Samuel Oyediran** and welcome to my GitHub profile.
 I was born in East London, UK, raised in Dublin, Ireland, and now living in the Netherlands.
-Currently working at Ahold Delhaize as a Machine Learning Engineer (MLOps) and building my co-founded startup Qoupe VOF as a Fullstack DevOps Engineer (Co-founder).
+Currently working at Zeno as a Platform Engineer and building my co-founded startup Qoupe VOF as a Fullstack DevOps Engineer (Co-founder).

 - 🔭 I’m currently working with Python (FastAPI) and Node.js(Nest.js/Fastify)
 - 🌱 I’m currently learning React Native (Mobile) & Next JS (Web App) 7 LlamaIndex (LLM-based apps)